-Middle East and Islamic Studies (MEIS) is the result of a far-reaching university initiative, launched in 2002, to make SF State a center of excellence in the fields of MEIS, comprising those regions of the world where Islam is one of the main forms of religious practice from the 7th century until the present.
+Middle East and Islamic Studies (MEIS) is the result of a far-reaching university initiative, launched in 2002, to make SF State a center of excellence in the interdisciplinary study of those regions of the world where Islam has been one of the main forms of religious practice from the 7th century until the present.
+Departments and programs that contribute courses to MEIS include Art History, Cinema, Comparative World Literatures, History, International Relations, Liberal Studies, Political Science, Philosophy, as well as Arabic Studies, Jewish Studies, and Persian Studies.

 This minor was created in 2007 with the support of then-deans Joel Kassiola and Paul Sherwin.
 The goal of MEIS is to encourages student to evaluate common perceptions and misperceptions of the Middle East and Muslim societies, and to develop an appreciation for the complexity of the region, and its cultures, peoples, histories, and politics.
 As we keep reading about the Middle East in the news, the minor helps to shed light on what led us to these current events.